legendu-net/docker-jupyterhub-ds/readme.md

 JupyterHub for Data Science.
 **This is the recommended Docker image to use if you want to do data science related work in JupyterLab/Jupyter Notebook.**
-Note: Python packages in this version are managed using pip.
+Note: Python packages in this version are managed using pip instead of conda.

 ## Usage in Linux/Unix